clarkgrubb/data-tools/README.md

      here
     </a>

-When used without an arguments, `pup` cleans up the HTML and prints it with a configurable amount of indentation:
+When used without arguments, `pup` cleans up the HTML and prints it with a configurable amount of indentation:

     $ echo '<html><body><p>Hello' | pup --indent 4
     <html>